aposhiana/math5610/homework/homework07.md

     | 1000        | 11.0862              | 0.795324    | 0.514353     |
     ```
     !['ge vs iter graph'](./itervsge.png)
     Below is the code that I used to conduct these tests.
 The A_med_size variable was changed acoording to the test.
-For the timing methods, I `#` included `chrono` from the C++ standard library.
+For the timing methods, I `#`-included `chrono` from the C++ standard library.
     ```
     // Medium tests
     unsigned int A_med_size = 200;